 The campus features a library, cafeteria, Campus Center, 300-seat auditorium, Learning Advancement Center, gymnasium, and state-of-the-art classrooms and labs.
 Some of the facilities are shared with Zane State College, in a cooperative agreement that is a model for other communities.
 Students can commute from home or live in privately owned apartments, some within walking distance of campus.
 The YWCA runs a fitness center on the campus.

-Ohio University - Zanesville has an enrollment of approximately 1,375 full-time and part-time students of all ages.
-Primarily a commuter campus, it offers both day and evening classes.
+Ohio University Zanesville enrolls full-time and part-time students of all ages.
+A commuter campus, it offers both day and evening classes.
 The majority of students work full-time or part-time.
-The diversity of the student body and faculty (including ten international faculty) produces a rich, challenging college environment.
-Ohio University - Zanesville encourages its students to engage in extracurricular activities such as conferences, student government and honor societies.
+The diversity of the student body and faculty produces a rich, challenging college environment.
+Ohio University Zanesville encourages its students to engage in extracurricular activities such as conferences, student government and honor societies.
 Students may also participate in intramural and intercollegiate sports.

-Classes are taught by 50 qualified, dedicated faculty who average more than 10 years of teaching experience.
-Several graduate programs are taught on-site by faculty from the main campus.
-The campus is known for offering a variety of credit and non credit workshops, business and industry training and community-service programs.
+Classes are taught by qualified, dedicated faculty who average more than 10 years of teaching experience.
+The campus is known for offering a variety of credit and non credit workshops, business and industry training, and community-service programs.

 Zanesville and Muskingum County